accessibilityoz/accessible-slideshow/wordpress/README.md

   - those controls have highly-visible keyboard and hover indicators
   - when those controls come in to use via the keyboard ARIA and tabindex on the slides are fiddled-with.
+  - on mobile the pause button is made much larger and the previous/next buttons hidden

 # Expected user interaction